very-scary-scenario/nkd.su/PANIC.md

 - `python manage.py migrate`
 - `python manage.py loaddata [fixtures]`
     - I have a cron job that dumps the important parts of my instance of nkd.su nightly to a json file that Peter has access to.
-Get that off him and replace `[fixtures]` with the path to that file.
+Get that off them and replace `[fixtures]` with the path to that file.
 - Set up a `MEDIA_ROOT` directory and a `MEDIA_URL` that is pointed at it, then run `python manage.py collectstatic`